MicrosoftDocs/entra-docs/docs/verified-id/using-authenticator.md

 ### Issue yourself a Woodgrove employee verifiable credential

-1. Select **Retrieve my Verified ID** in the browser.
-This displays a QR code in the webpage.
+1. Select **Retrieve my Verified ID** in the browser to display a QR code in the webpage.
 1. Press the **QR code symbol** in the top right corner of the Authenticator to turn on the camera
 1. Scan the QR code and enter the pin code in the Authenticator and select **Next**.
 The pin code is shown in the browser page.
 1. Select **Add** to add the verifiable credential card to the Authenticator wallet.